LLNL/Caliper/doc/sphinx/index.rst

 ................................

 Performance measuremens can be controlled most conveniently via the ConfigManager API.
-The ConfigManager covers the most common use cases, such as recording traces or printing time reports.
+The ConfigManager covers many common use cases, such as recording traces or printing time reports.
 For custom analysis tasks or when not using the ConfigManager API, Caliper can be configured manually by setting configuration variables via the environment or